Page Reviewed / Updated - February 20, 2020

 In addition to the above services, participants of the CPAS program may receive other services provided by Medicaid.
 This includes doctors’ appointments, hospital care, pharmaceutical drugs, home health care, durable medical equipment, disposable medical supplies, laboratory services, as well as mental health services.

-*Make note, services cannot be provided in an assisted living facility or an adult foster care home.
+*Make note, services cannot be provided in an assisted living facility, but can be provided in an adult foster care home.

 To seek assistance through Community Personal Assistance Services / MAPC program, contact the nearest county Health Department office and ask about the Personal Care Program.
 Contact Maryland Access Point at 1-844-627-5465 to locate the nearest office or to find out how to apply by phone.
 One can also call Medicaid’s Long-Term Care and Waiver Services at 410-767-1739.
 Read or download and print a brochure about the program here.
 Additional, but limited, information is available on the Department of Aging Maryland Access Point website.